What keeps you doing such crazy things?

 A huge amount of text and then:

-The above linked is an enormous article — it’s brilliant, but it’s huge.
+The above link is an enormous article — it’s brilliant, but it’s huge.
 It’s mainly focused on child discipline, spanking, time outs and saner alternatives to such.
 And, well worth the read.

 But, the above is striking.
 And, it begs a simple question:

-Exactly how much of the behavior of panic and anxiety attacks is really just an adult version of the exact same childhood dysregulation?
+Exactly how much of the behaviour of panic and anxiety attacks is really just an adult version of the exact same childhood dysregulation?

 Food for thought…